skrysmanski/devlog/content/articles/cpp/cpp-project-tutorial-3.md

 == The Problem ==
 The problem precompiled headers solve is the long compile time when compiling a C++ project.
 (Note that other languages such as Java or C# don't have this problem.)
 The underlying problem is the `#include <...>` statement.
 This simply copies the whole content of the file included into the source file.
 While one header file may not be that big, it may also include other header files.
 When using a framework (such as Qt or even Win32), one include statement will import a huge amount of source code.
 And this huge amount is what takes so long when compiling a C++ project.
 Furthermore, if this huge amount gets included in every source code file, all of it has to be compiled again for every source file.

-So, the idea is to (pre)compile these huge amount of source code //once//, and then reuse it in every source code file of the project.
+So, the idea is to (pre)compile these huge amount of source code *once*, and then reuse it in every source code file of the project.
 This drastically reduces the compile time required.

 == Specifying the precompiled header (stdafx.h) ==
 To be able to use a precompiled header in Visual C++, one first needs to specify which headers shall be precompiled.
 Visual C++ only allows one precompiled header file per project.
 By default, it's called **stdafx.h**.
 This name can be changed in the project settings under "C++" --> "Precompiled Headers" --> "Precompiled Header File".